-The Cape May County Municipal Utilities Authority was designated by the Board of Chosen Freeholders of the County of Cape May as the implementing agency for solid waste management in the County pursuant to the provisions of the New Jersey Solid Waste Management Act (N.J.S.A.
+The Cape May County Municipal Utilities Authority was designated by the Cape May County Board of County Commissioners (formerly named the Board of Chosen Freeholders) as the implementing agency for solid waste management in the County pursuant to the provisions of the New Jersey Solid Waste Management Act (N.J.S.A.
 13:1E-1 et. seq.), as amended and supplemented (the "Act").

 As an initial step in meeting its responsibilities under the Act, in September 1979, the Authority completed a County Solid Waste Management Plan (the "Plan").
-The Plan was subsequently adopted by the Cape May County Board of Chosen Freeholders and on February 5, 1981, the New Jersey Department of Environmental Protection ("NJDEP") issued a "Certificate of Approval for the Cape May County Solid Waste Management Plan".
+The Plan was subsequently adopted by the Cape May County Board of County Commissioners and on February 5, 1981, the New Jersey Department of Environmental Protection ("NJDEP") issued a "Certificate of Approval for the Cape May County Solid Waste Management Plan".
 In order to enable the County to meet its long-term solid waste disposal requirements, consistent with the NJDEP certified Plan, the Authority constructed a new sanitary landfill to replace the existing unlined disposal facilities in the County.
 The CMCMUA also developed a county-wide source separation and recycling program (the "County Recycling Plan"), which was initially adopted by the County as a component of the Plan on December 8, 1987.